How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 Here is our entry decorated for Easter.

 Here was my Easter mantel.
-It transitioned from early spring to Easter.
+It transitioned from early spring to Easter with the addition of a few bunnies.

 spring mantel with colorful accessories in pink, blue and green bunnies